markbaindesign/mbd-wp-project/root/README.md

 ### Scripts

-This project comes with a set of shell scripts to aid with deployment.
-These scripts can either be run manually, or via grunt tasks:
+This project comes with a set of shell scripts to aid with deployment, [markbaindesign/mbd-wp-deploy-scripts].
+These scripts can either be run manually, or via grunt tasks.
+For configuration instructions, see [mbd-wp-deploy-scripts/scripts/README.md].

 - Run `grunt import`to run the import script and install the archive currently in `/import`to your local environment.
 - Run `grunt export`to run the export script which creates an archive of your local install in `/export`, ready to upload to your remote environment (staging/production).